 STEP THREE: CHOPPING YOUR VEGGIES

-Add chopped onion, parsley, and garlic to mini chopper and pulse for 2 minutes.
+Add chopped onion, parsley, and garlic to a mini chopper and pulse for 2 minutes.
 Add this to the chickpea container and mix together with a spoon.

 STEP FOUR: WET INGREDIENTS & SPICES

-In a separate bowl combine egg, cumin, coriander, cayenne, salt, pepper, baking powder & lemon juice.
+In a separate bowl, combine egg, cumin, coriander, cayenne, salt, pepper, baking powder & lemon juice.
 Stir all of these ingredients together and add to the chickpea and vegetable mixture.

-After mixing all of the ingredients together you should have an idea of whether or not you will need more breadcrumbs.
+After mixing all of the ingredients together, you should have an idea of whether or not you will need more breadcrumbs.
 I suggest you start by adding 1 cup of plain breadcrumbs.
-Sometimes, if you have “over-chopped” your beans the mixture will be wet and a little soupy.
-DON’T PANIC, a 1/2 cup of additional bread crumbs will save your dish.
+Sometimes, if you have “over-chopped” your beans, the mixture will be wet and a little soupy.
+DON’T PANIC; a 1/2 cup of additional bread crumbs will save your dish.